FinancialSoftwareLimited/TestAutomationExercise/README.md

 Exercise 3 (max 15mins)
 -----------------------

-Explain the Page Object Model design pattern, why you would use it
+Explain the Page Object Model design pattern and why you would use it

 - Bonus points for expaining when you would not use the Page Object Model design pattern